-- As a solvent and as an antifreeze in pipelines. - About 40% of methanol is converted to formaldehyde, and from there into products as diverse as plastics, plywood, paints, explosives and permanent press textiles. - Large amounts of methanol is used to produce the gasoline additive methyl tert-butyl ether (MTBE). - Other chemical derivatives of methanol include dimethyl ether, which has replaced chlorofluorocarbons as the propellant in aerosol sprays, and acetic acid.
+- As a solvent and as an antifreeze in pipelines. - About 40% of methanol is converted to formaldehyde, and from there into products as diverse as plastics, plywood, paints, explosives and permanent press textiles. - Large amounts of methanol is used to produce the gasoline additive octane enhancer methyl tert-butyl ether (MTBE). - Other chemical derivatives of methanol include dimethyl ether, which has replaced chlorofluorocarbons as the propellant in aerosol sprays, and another main product is acetic acid.